svyourmom/sshuttlecraft/README.md

     * Dynamic menu bar icon indicating overall connection activity.
 * **Persistent Configurations:** Your host configurations are saved and loaded across app launches using `UserDefaults`.

-## TODO
-Editing profiles does not load profile to edit.
-Sometimes Prefrences does not show up.

 ## License
 * **GPLv3 Licensed:** Open source and free to use, modify, and distribute under the GNU General Public License v3.0.
 This project is licensed under the GNU General Public License v3.0.
 A copy of the license should be included with the source code (e.g., in a `LICENSE` file).